electriccitizen/sparky_ai/README.md

   ],
 ```

-There is an [experimental script that automates these changes](https://github.com/electriccitizen/utils/tree/main/recipes) if you'd like to try it out.
+We have an [experimental script that automates these changes](https://github.com/electriccitizen/utils/tree/main/recipes) if you'd like to try it out.

 Install recipe-unpack: